 Company debenture is one of the important sources of finance for large companies, in addition to equity stocks, bank loans, and bonds.
-Companies need to follow certain procedures for issue of debentures to raise money.
-There are several ways of issuing a debenture viz. at a par, premium or discount and even for consideration other than cash.
+Companies need to follow certain procedures for the issue of debentures to raise money.
+There are several ways of issuing a debenture, viz. at par, premium, or discount, and even for consideration other than cash.

 Issue of Debentures

 The procedure of issuing debentures by a company is similar to the one followed while issuing equity stocks.
 The company starts by releasing a prospectus declaring the debenture issuance.
-The interested investors, then, apply for the same.
-The company may need the entire amount while applying for the debentures or may ask for installments to be paid while submitting the application, on allotment of debentures or on various calls by the company.
-The company can issue debentures at a par, at a premium or at a discount as explained below.
+The interested investors then apply for the same.
+The company may need the entire amount while applying for the debentures or may ask for installments to be paid while submitting the application, on allotment of debentures, or on various calls by the company.
+As explained below, the company can issue debentures at par, at a premium, or at a discount.

 Different Ways for Issuing of Debenture